-The Law No. 20-00 on Industrial Property (de Propiedad Industrial), enacted on May 8, 2000, derogates and replaces Law No.4994 of April 26, 1911 on Patents and Inventions, and Law No.1450 of December 30, 1937, on Trademarks and Trade Names.
+The Law No. 20-00 on Industrial Property (Ley sobre Propiedad Industrial), enacted on May 8, 2000, derogates and replaces Law No.4994 of April 26, 1911 on Patents and Inventions, and Law No.1450 of December 30, 1937, on Trademarks and Trade Names.
 It conforms to the TRIPS and other international agreements.
 The state agency charged with reviewing and granting patents and registering industrial property in the Dominican Republic is the National Industrial Property Office (Oficina Nacional de Propiedad Industrial, ONAPI).
-See Law No. 20-00 on Industrial Property (de Propiedad Industrial) and its regulation Presidential Decree No. 599-01, and Decree Law No. 326-06 modifying articles 66 and 67 of the regulation.
+See Law No. 20-00 on Industrial Property (Ley sobre Propiedad Industrial) and its regulation Presidential Decree No. 599-01, and Decree Law No. 326-06 modifying articles 66 and 67 of the regulation.

 The Copyright Law No. 65-00 (de Derechos de Autor) protects ownership rights over scientific, artistic or literary works.
 It replaces Law No. 32-86 on Intellectual Property Rights.
 Decree No. 362-01, enacted on March 14, 2001, contains the applicable regulations.
 The National Copyrights Office (Oficina Nacional de Derechos de Autor, ONDA) is the state agency charged with granting and registering copyrights.

 · Law No. 65-00 Copyright Law (de Derechos de Autor), amended by Law N° 2-07 modifying Article 189 of Copyright Law No. 65-00;

 · Decree N° 362-01 Regulations of Copyright Law (Reglamento de Aplicación de la Ley N° 65-00 sobre Derecho de Autor).